Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 What happened to Mint?

-Mint was shut down in January 2024.
-Intuit moved users to Credit Karma, which absorbed some of Mint's budgeting functionality.
-Most serious budgeters have since migrated to YNAB or Copilot — Credit Karma works fine for passive tracking, but it's not the same experience.
+Intuit shut it down in January 2024 and moved users to Credit Karma, which picked up some of Mint's features.
+Most serious budgeters switched to YNAB or Copilot—Credit Karma works fine for passive tracking, just isn't the same as the original Mint.

-Are micro-investing apps like Acorns and Stash worth it on a small income?
+Are micro-investing apps like Acorns and Stash worth it on a tight budget?